tolly229/SQL_Employee_Database/README.md

 # SQL_Employee_Analysis
-This project analyzes data from multiple CSVs by creating, storing, and querying data in PostgreSQL.
+This project analyzes data from multiple CSVs by creating, storing, and querying data in PostgreSQL.<br><br>

 ## Tasks:
 To complete this assignment, the following tasks were performed: